byu-cpe/ecen625/_labs/lab_llvm.md

 ### Compiling Your LLVM Pass

-Compile the provided code, which
+Compile the provided code into the shared library object file using the following commands:
 ```
 cd lab_llvm/build
 cmake ../src